 Surgery assisted by computer technology aims to combine the precision and accuracy of modern medical technology with human expertise.
 Because of this, Dr. Kaushal and his team are able to achieve a level of precision impossible with the naked eyes when it comes to insert placement.
 Those who undergo knee joint replacement surgery are able to return to their daily routines more quickly and with improved outcomes.

 The great news for patients is that; negligibly intrusive careful strategies are continually advancing and accelerating the restoration cycle.
 Every one of these improvements have implied more limited clinic stays, less time on a walker and a speedier getting back to typical lifestyles.
 Lesser post-usable agony and negligible scar (improved cosmesis) are the immediate advantages of computer assisted surgery.

 How Does Computer-Assisted Knee Surgery Work ?

-In this technique, the medical navigation structure uses an progressive stereotactic camera and an infrared light source to trace points in space.
-The sophisticated software system used throughout surgery trace the position of your bones and the surgeon’s tools in relation to each other at the same time at all times throughout the treatment.
+The medical navigation structure uses a progressive stereotactic camera and an infrared light source to trace points in space.
+In surgery, a high-tech software system keeps track of the position of your bones and the surgeon’s instruments at the same time at all times.